Code4LibMontreal/BiblioTECH/index.md

 Code4Lib Mtl is proud to announce the first **BiblioTECH Jumpstart Program** that will occur from August 8th  to August 12th, 2022.

 This week-long bilingual program is designed for students in the Masters of Information Studies programs in Quebec.
 It will be offered virtually.
-This program was based on the <a href="https://www.lib.ncsu.edu/jumpstart" style="font-family: Segoe UI,Roboto,Helvetica Neue,Arial,sans-serif; color:blue; font-size: 1rem">Library Technology career Jumpstart Program at North Carolina State University</a>
+This program was based on the [Library Technology career Jumpstart Program at North Carolina State University.](https://www.lib.ncsu.edu/jumpstart)

 **This program will introduce participants to**
 * Core tech skills, such as Git, Excel, OpenRefine and Python